• Skip to primary navigation

 This paleo pie crust recipe tastes and feels shockingly like a wheat flour dough.
 A few techniques borrowed from classical pastry create a smooth, pliable dough.
 The crust bakes up tender and flaky, just the thing to encase your favorite galette, quiche, pie, or tart.

 PLUS!
-Sarah and I made a stop-motion video to show you exactly how to do it.
+I made a stop-motion video to show you exactly how to do it.

 ingredients for paleo pie crust recipe